jmeehan16/sstore-doc/source/deploy.rst

 - Permitted Type: integer
 - Indicates the number of client threads that will be submitting transaction requests to the engine.

+**client.duration**:

+- Default: 60000
+- Permitted Type: integer
+- Indicates the period of time the benchmark will run, in milliseconds.

 **client.benchmark_param_0**:

 - Default: 0